 When I started my cake business 15 years ago, I used what I had used at home for years: the recipe off of the back of the Hershey cocoa can.
 My customers were always so surprised when they heard that, but it is a *great* recipe.
 Yummy and easy, and a huge favorite amongst my clients (I actually named it The Favorite on my menu, ha!)

-Over the years I used what I learned to tinker with it, just a little bit-the major change being to add espresso powder to the hot water, to intensify the chocolate flavor.
+Over the years I used what I learned to tinker with it, just a little bit-the major change being to add espresso powder to the hot water, to intensify the chocolate flavor (I’ve tried about 6 brands and this is my favorite by far.
+I get it from Sur la Table).
 Then one day I was watching Ina Garten (I looove her) and realized how close one of her chocolate cake recipes was to this one, so I tried her tweaks (way more cocoa, and buttermilk rather than milk).
 And…a star was born.
 Lol!
 Completely Delish, Best Ever Chocolate Cake.
 Officially.

 here’s my method: